 in addition, administrations should be invited to apply this Recommendation when they decide to protect FSS earth stations from IMT networks and to ensure the possibility of deploying future gateway earth stations.]

-[Editor’s Note: Alternative proposal to replace proposal from Luxembourg Doc.
-5-1/363.
-To be provided by LUX at the August meeting]

-[Editor’s Note: Further work is required to bring this text more in line with a regulatory measure for WRC-19 to consider taking into account No. 5.516B]
+For cross-border protection of earth stations, coordination procedures in Article 9 would apply.
+The ITU-R Recommendation would therefore help administrations during the coordination process and for national considerations

 Condition C2c: Coexistence with SRS (s-E) in the frequency band 37-38 GHz

 Alternative 1: